 The addressing mode determines how addresses are to be converted for the execution of machine instructions.
 By default, AID assumes the addressing mode of the object being debugged.
-This applies to the address length (24 or 31 bits) for programs running on XS computers (%AMODE) and also to the addressing of data spaces on ESA systems (%ASC).
+This applies to the address length (24 or 31 bits) for programs (%AMODE) and also to the addressing of data spaces (%ASC).

 System information on the address length can be referenced with the keyword %AMODE.
-This setting can be checked with %DISPLAY and modified with %MOVE %MODE {24 | 31} INTO %AMODE.
+This setting can be checked with %DISPLAY and modified with %MOVE %MODE{24|31} INTO %AMODE.